-Some years ago Robert Fulghum wrote the best-seller, All I Really Need To Know I Learned In Kindergarten.
+Years ago Robert Fulghum wrote his best-selling, All I Really Need To Know I Learned In Kindergarten.
 It includes everyday pieces of wisdom such as:

 - Play fair.